JoernT/AppBlueprint/README.md

 App Blueprint serves as a template for building XAR applications with the help of GruntJS.

-Developed as a styleguide page for the various eXist websites it uses a set of common features and libraries:
+Originally developed as a styleguide page for the various eXist websites it has been generalized uses a set of common features and libraries:

 * Bootstrap 3 (responsive layout + common styling)
 * JQuery (JS)